 An eccentric marketing guru visits a Coca-Cola subsidiary in Australia to try and increase market penetration.
 He finds zero penetration in a valley owned by an old man who makes his own soft drinks, and visits the valley to see why.
 After "the Kid's" persistence is tested he's given a tour of the man's plant, and they begin talking of a joint venture.
 Things get more complicated when the Coca-Cola man begins falling in love with his temporary secretary, who seems to have connections to the valley.
-Written by

 Ed Sutton <firstname.lastname@example.org>